Arildb88/ReadmeTest/README.md

 - Controllers: Contains the controllers that handle the requests and responses.
 - Models: Contains the models that represent the data and business logic.
 - Views: Contains the Razor views that render the HTML for the user interface.
-- Areas: Contains files from the ASP.CORE Identity liberary.
-Handles user, role, loggin & password with predefined views and templets (CSHTML).
+- Areas: Contains files from the ASP.CORE Identity .
+Handles user, role, login & password with predefined views and templets (CSHTML).
 - wwwroot: Contains static files like CSS, JavaScript, and images.
 - Data: Contains the database context and migration files.
 - Migrations: Contains Entity Framework Core migration files for database schema changes.